 Consuming green tea will also help with skin issues.

-Rose water is an amazing option for a toner since it contains antioxidants, anti-inflammatory, astringent and antiseptic properties.
+Rose water is an amazing option for a toner since it contains antioxidants, anti-inflammatory, astringent, and antiseptic properties.
 It can help balance your skin's pH levels and reduce the production of excess sebum.
 On top of that, it has incredible anti-aging properties too.
 What's not to love?

 You can purchase rose water in most drugstores and health and beauty supplies stores.
 Put a few drops of rose water on a cotton pad and massage it gently onto your skin.
 Make sure to moisturize afterward for the best results.
 You can even use it as a makeup remover.

 We've all heard about this ingredient before.
 It's commonly used in OTC products because it's packed full of skin-healing benefits.
 Witch hazel can reduce inflammation and skin irritation.
-It protects the skin against sun damage, and it can even fight acne and infections.
+It protects the skin against sun damage and can even fight acne and infections.
 The list of benefits seems to go on and on!

 Witch hazel can be easily found in drugstores, pharmacies, and health food stores.
 Place a generous amount of it on a cotton pad and rub it all over your face.
 It can be used a couple of times a day.